Income-Based Repayment of Student Loans

 - Payments are capped at 10% of discretionary income if you received loan money after July 1, 2014 and 15% if you received loan money before then.

 - You are eligible for loan forgiveness after 20 or 25 years, depending on when you borrowed the money.
+However, the forgiven balance is taxable as income at this time.

 - The plan is available to undergraduate and graduate students.